5iaal/secure-rag-document-assistant/README.md

 > AI-powered secure distributed document processing and RAG platform built with **FastAPI, React, RabbitMQ, PostgreSQL, Docker, Nginx, Ollama, and ChromaDB**.

+This project is not just a chatbot.
+It is a secure distributed system that combines **Authentication, OAuth, RBAC, Encrypted Document Storage, RabbitMQ Async Processing, RAG, Audit Logging, Request Tracing, HTTPS, and Admin Monitoring**.

 ---

 # 🚀 System Architecture